 Methodology: We helped our client survey 1,500 Americans and 500 delivery drivers with experience using third-party food delivery apps.
 Respondents were asked about their frequency of purchase, tipping habits, biggest frustrations, and much more.

-Strategy & Results: Turn the survey results into a data visualization, then promote the information to journalists at both national, financial, and food publications.
+Strategy & Results: Turn the survey results into a graphic, then promote the information to journalists at both national, financial, and food publications.
 Our media outreach was a prime example of newsjacking in digital PR.
 Our team tapped into the viral popularity of a New York Times article about food delivery drivers to “newsjack” the news cycle.
 Our client’s research served as fodder for additional coverage.

 Objective: Increase the client’s backlink profile and improve their overall visibility in organic search by producing newsworthy content.